UW-GDA/Project_Chelanigans/README.md

 # Project Chelanigans
 Assessing temporal variability in littoral algae (or glacial till) at Lake Chelan, WA

-## Project Title: Asseessment of temporal variability in littoral algae (or glacial till) at Lake Chelan, WA
+## Project Title: Assessment of temporal variability in littoral algae (or glacial till) at Lake Chelan, WA

 ## Team: Jason MacDonald